Skip to content

 Luke Blomfield

-Davis Constructors & Engineers Inc.
+Davis Constructors & Engineers, Inc.

 Luke Blomfield is a lifelong Alaskan.
 He was raised in Anchorage where he played hockey and enjoyed everything our great State has to offer.
 His start in construction occurred at the age of 14 when he joined a demolition crew as part of renovation work for tenant improvement spaces.
 He continued working construction through high school and graduated from Service High School in 2001.
 The following year Luke attended California State University, Chico where he received a BS in Construction Management.
 While attending Chico State Luke was provided an internship with Davis Constructors and Engineers.
 After interning for three Summers he was offered a full time position at Davis.
 In 2010 he went to night school at the University of Alaska, Anchorage where he received a MS in Project Management.
 He continues to work at Davis and throughout his career he has held many titles.
 He and his partner Jed Shandy now oversee both Davis and Mass X with Luke acting as the President of Davis Constructors and Engineers, Inc. and Vice President of Mass Excavation, Inc.